 Notice Concerning Directory Information

 The District may disclose directory information.
+The primary purpose of directory information is to allow the District to include information from your child’s education records in certain school publications.
+Examples may include:

+A playbill, showing your student’s role in a drama production;

+The annual yearbook;

+Honor roll or other recognition lists;

+Graduation programs; and

+Sports activity sheets, such as for wrestling, showing weight and height of team members.

+Under FERPA, “directory information” is generally not considered harmful or an invasion of privacy if released, can also be disclosed to outside organizations without a parent’s prior written consent.
+Outside organizations include, but are not limited to, companies that manufacture class rings or publish yearbooks.
 The types of personally identifiable information that the District has designated as directory information are as follows:

-Student’s Name, address, telephone listing, and the name, address, telephone listings (if not unlisted), e-mail address and work or other contact information of the student’s parent/guardian or other adult acting in loco parentis or with authority to act as parent or guardian in educational matters for the student;
+Student’s Name, address, telephone number, and the name, address, telephone number, e-mail address and other contact information of the student’s parent/guardian or other adult acting in loco parentis or with authority to act as parent or guardian in educational matters for the student;

 School and dates of attendance;